microsoft/MixedRealityToolkit-Unity/Documentation/Profiles/Profiles.md

 # Profiles

 One of the main ways that the MRTK is configured is through the many profiles available in the foundation package.
 The main [`MixedRealityToolkit`](xref:Microsoft.MixedReality.Toolkit.MixedRealityToolkit) object in a scene will have the active profile, which is essentially a ScriptableObject.
 The top level MRTK Configuration Profile contains sub-profile data for each core of the primary core systems, each of which are designed to configure the behavior of their corresponding sub-systems.
 Furthermore, these sub-profiles are also Scriptable Objects and thus can contain references to other profile objects one level below them.
-There is essentially an entire tree of connected profiles that make up the configuration information for how to intialize the MRTK sub-systems and features.
+There is essentially an entire tree of connected profiles that make up the configuration information for how to initialize the MRTK sub-systems and features.

 For example, the Input system's behavior is governed by an [input system profile object](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/mrtk_development/Assets/MixedRealityToolkit.SDK/Profiles/DefaultMixedRealityInputSystemProfile.asset).
 It's highly recommended to always modify the profile ScriptableObject assets via the in-editor inspector.